GosiaKk5/ZoomingOnline/docs/testing.md

 ### Continuous Integration

-The testing process in GitHub Actions consists of two jobs:

-1. **S3 Connectivity Test**
-   - Verifies that GitHub Actions runners can access the Cyfronet S3 storage
+The GitHub Actions workflow performs the following steps:
-   - Tests downloading a small file from the S3 bucket
-   - Fails fast if connectivity issues are detected

-2. **Browser Tests**
-   - Runs only if the connectivity test passes
+1. **Data Generation**
+   - Generates a reduced test dataset with:
+     - 2 channels
+     - 3 TRC files
+     - 10,000,000 data samples

+2. **Local Server Setup**
-   - Starts a local web server to serve the application
+   - Starts a local web server to serve both the application and the test data

+3. **Browser Tests**
-   - Runs the Playwright tests against the local server
+   - Runs Playwright tests against the local server
+   - Uses the locally generated data to avoid reliance on external services

 These tests run automatically:
 - On every push to the main branch